The Three Capes Paddle

 Flights to Hobart, accommodation and meals in Hobart, travel insurance, items of a personal nature.

-- * *Trip costs are per-person and based on twin share or double rooms.
-Costs are in AUD.
+- * *Trip costs are in Australian dollars, per person and based on twin share or double rooms.

 Pick up Hobart accommodation